 Device Types and Usage Instructions

-- VBD is the default EVS disk device type.
+- VBD is the default EVS device type.
 VBD EVS disks support only basic read/write SCSI commands.

 - SCSI EVS disks support transparent SCSI command transmission and allow the server OS to directly access the underlying storage media.
-Besides basic read/write SCSI commands, SCSI disks also support advanced SCSI commands.
+Besides basic read/write SCSI commands, SCSI disks support advanced SCSI commands.